gvamero/Hewalex2Mqtt/README.md

 Remove the plastic case and open up the "fuse box".
 In here you will find a spre rs485 connector.
 Remove it and screw in a 4 strand wire.
 Connect the wire to the rs485wifi device.
 Make sure you connect them correctly.
 It is wise to measure ac and grnd to be sure!

 In the controller, navigate to rs485 settings.
-Change baud rate to 38500, ?? to 2 and ?? to 2.
+Change baud rate to 38500, Actual address to 2 and Logic address to 2.

 Setup the rs485-to-wifi device.
 Make sure baud settings match above settings.
 It is probably wise to assign static ip-address.
 Take note of this.

-RS485 to Wi-Fi device setup and either eavesdropping on the communication between the G-426 controller and the PCWU or communicating directly to the PCWU over a dedicated RS485 port.
-Eavesdropping is easier to setup and allows reading temperatures but does not allow control over the pump.
-See https://github.com/mvdklip/hewalex-geco-protocol/tree/main/docs/PCWU for more information.

 ### Solar pumps (ZPS) setup

-RS485 to Wi-Fi device setup and connected to the RS485 port on the backside of the G-422 controller. https://github.com/mvdklip/hewalex-geco-protocol/tree/main/docs/ZPS for more information.
+Remove G-422 controller from the casing.
+Connect the RS485 port on the backside of the G-422 controller to the wifi controller.

 ## Software Prerequisities